FIWARE/tutorials.Context-Providers/README.md

 * The current relative humidity at the store location
 * Recent social media tweets regarding the store

-This information is always changing, and if it were held in a database, the data would always be out-of-date.
+This information is always changing, and if it were statically held in a database, the data would always be out-of-date.
 To keep the context data fresh, and to be able to retrieve the current state of the system on demand, new values for these dynamic data attributes will need to be retrieved whenever the entity context is requested.